aedans/Nylon/README.md

 # Definitions

 ## Functions
 Functions are declared by creating a new line in the Nylon code.
-Functions can be called using ƒn, where n is the line on which the function is declared.
+Functions can be called using "ƒn", where n is the line on which the function is declared.

 Functions operate on a new stack that contains only the arguments passed to it.
 Functions contain a return stack which